 A web designer is a professional skilled at building all types of websites for their client.
 Before choosing to hire a web designer or developer, there are a few things to work on.

 One is understanding what you want to achieve with your Website.
-The second is setting goals and being ready to review your website at given intervals outlined in your contract with your web designer.
+The second is setting goals and being ready to review your website at the given intervals outlined in your contract with your web designer.

 The Web has fundamentally changed the way businesses function.
 More customers are searching for products and services online than ever before, and it’s never been more important for businesses to have an online presence.

-It’s not enough to be “online” — to be competitive in the online marketplace, you need a website that’s easy to use, drives customers to your business and sets you apart from your competitors.
+It’s not enough to be “online” — to be competitive in the online marketplace, you need a website that’s easy to use, drives customers to your business, and sets you apart from your competitors.

 If you’re a small business owner, creating a website may seem intimidating.
 You’re busy running your business, and you probably don’t have the extra time or resources to spend on website design… so why should you?